If you’re reading this, you’re probably considering outsourced lateral flow manufacturing and fall into one of these categories?

 De-risking your lateral flow production through outsourcing

 Control of your own destiny is important so the first step needs to be switching to a lateral flow manufacturer with capabilities, resources and expertise already in place.
-Don’t be discouraged about having to do this, a good manufacturer can manage this under an established change control process in a time and cost-efficient manner.
+Don’t be discouraged about having to do this, a good manufacturer can manage this under an established change control process in a time-efficient manner.

-Working with a well-established partner with a breadth of lateral flow manufacturing, regulatory and commercial expertise means you don’t have to consider Capital Expenditure, additional in-house manufacturing labour costs, or miss growth or profit opportunities.
+Working with a well-established lateral flow test contract manufacturer with manufacturing, regulatory and commercial expertise means you don’t have to consider Capital Expenditure, additional in-house labour costs, or miss growth or profit opportunities.
 Therefore, whether you need to move away from in-house manufacturing or change partner, focus can remain on meeting your business’ and customers’ needs.

 Take the first step